testfairy/docs/docs/800_FAQ/700_Running_TestFairy_In_Production.md

 5. It is strongly recomended to use a [private cloud](/Security/Private_Cloud.html) .

-6. In case you are using TestFairy for customer support to better understand your users in case of a technical issue, it is recomended to add a button to your app menu (call it "advanecd support"?) and have that button call TestFairy.begin().
+6. In case you are using TestFairy for customer support to better understand your users in case of a technical issue, it is recomended to add a button to your app menu (call it "advanced support"?) and have that button call `TestFairy.begin()`.
-Before calling begin() ask the user if this is ok to record their screen for quality assurance purposes.
+Before calling `begin()` ask the user if this is ok to record their screen for quality assurance purposes.
 When doing that, make sure that session duration is set to 2-3 minutes, just enough to identify the cause of a problem.

 7. You **must** include a proper disclaimer in your app terms of service document.